Rolex Financing: 5 Ways to Pay For Your Rolex

 Rolex financing options

 Financing the cost of a Rolex means you’d likely pay installments over a set term rather than the entire amount at the time of purchase.
 You may be able to do this with a layaway or leasing program, or with a loan.
 Either way, expect to pay interest charges, leasing fees or some other financing fee, unless you can pay off the cost of your watch within a short period, like 90 days.
-Using a personal loan calculator can help you estimate loan costs and ensure you can afford repayment before you borrow.
+Using a loan calculator can help you estimate loan costs and ensure you can afford repayment before you borrow.

 It’s also possible to pay for a Rolex with a credit card, although this can be a pricey option.
 Credit card interest can be high unless you qualify for a low introductory APR.